 Pre-meeting Symposium on Transplant Oncology

 Transplant oncology is a new concept encompassing multiple disciplines of transplantation medicine and oncology to take hepatobiliary cancer treatment and research to the next level.
-As a follow-up to the Consensus Conference in February 2019, which convened international liver transplant oncology experts, this Pre-meeting Symposium will explore the future perspectives of multidisciplinary management in this fast-changing field.
+As a follow-up to the Consensus Conference in February 2019, which convened international liver transplant oncology experts, this Pre-meeting Symposium explored the future perspectives of multidisciplinary management in this fast-changing field.

-The symposium will focus on the 4 E’s:
+The symposium focussed on the 4 E’s:

 - Evolution of multidisciplinary cancer care